solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 ```

 [FIPS test](https://en.wikipedia.org/wiki/FIPS_140-2) is a mathematical test to ensure that random looking bits are actually
 random.
-The test failed because real random bits didn't turn up in the system and rngd was just recycling it's own pseudorandom bits.
+The test failed because real random bits didn't turn up in the system and rngd was just recycling its own pseudorandom bits.
 By design, rngd quits when
 this happens.

 ## Ugly Java trick